How to Forget a Wi-Fi Network on Android, iPhone, and More

 Simplify your network list

-While you can’t get away from seeing a long list of available networks on any device, Apple’s iOS and iPadOS place your “known” networks under the My Networks banner.
-Forgetting networks you probably won’t use will shorten this list.
+While you can’t evade seeing a long list of available networks on any device, Apple’s iOS and iPadOS place your “known” networks under the My Networks banner.
+Forgetting networks you probably won’t use again will help shorten this list.

 On stock Android, the “saved” networks appear at the top under your current connection.
-You can forget these networks in both cases if you don’t want to bother with their Auto-Connect or Auto-Join toggles.
+You can forget these networks if you don’t want to bother with the Auto-Connect or Auto-Join toggles.

 Sign up for our newsletter.
 Get more from your internet.